- Tel: USA: 8449252252

 Ginni built two wooden boats, Pygmy Boats’ Arctic Tern and Arctic Tern 14.
 She has been featured in the original “This is the Sea” video and in several magazine articles.
 She writes regularly for Ocean Paddler Magazine, and makes occasional entires in a personal blog called kayaktravel.
 She is also a breast cancer survivor who wants to give hope to others undergoing that journey.

-Studied marine geology in university, with a thesis on marine sediments, what they reveal about cycles of storm and calm and how that relates to the animal life.
+Ivette studied marine geology in university, with a thesis on marine sediments, what they reveal about cycles of storm and calm and how that relates to the animal life.
 She has worked with Fernando Arcas doing research in the National Marine Park of Loreto.

-Lives in the middle of the Baja California Peninsula and splits his time between fishing on the Pacific side and guiding out of Loreto.
+Marcos lives in the middle of the Baja California Peninsula and splits his time between fishing on the Pacific side and guiding out of Loreto.
 A strong paddler and seasoned leader, he led kayak trips in the Loreto area for 16 years before joining our team.
 Marcos holds his BCU 4-star Sea Leader certification.
 Friendly, mellow, funny, and resourceful, he has a love for the sea and its creatures.
 A deep knowledge of how to coax food from the sea and a myriad of ways to make it taste delicious are among the many talents he brings to the Sea Kayak Baja Mexico team.

 Marcos is a keen observer and is usually the first to spot whales and changes in the weather.
 His sharp eye and joy in helping people also make him an effective and much-appreciated coach.

-Grew up beside the San Isidro lagoon in the Sierra la Giganta mountains inland from Loreto.
+Ramon grew up beside the San Isidro lagoon in the Sierra la Giganta mountains inland from Loreto.
 He interned with Sea Kayak Baja Mexico in 2011 while in university, and has become invaluable to us as a man who can do it all: lead trips, fix kayaks, staff the store, drive shuttles, and charm just about anyone.
 He has his BCU 4-star Sea Leader award, and works with Ivette in the summer to run kids’ kayak programs.
 Ramon has an impish sense of humor and a contagious giggle, and a calm way of noticing everything.

 Ramon is developing cultural tours to his hometown, highlighting the rustic way of life.
 Tortillas are handmade, sugar is boiled from canes and poured into molds that resemble the iconic El Pilon mountain that overlooks the lagoon.
 Ramon is certified as a guide by the Federal Tourist Board known as SECTUR.

-Loves the sea.
+Edgar loves the sea.
 In addition to guiding kayak trips, Edgar works as a PADI Scuba instructor and Divemaster on live-aboard yachts in prime dive locations around Baja.
 He’s an enthusiastic Greenland roller, and has paddled almost the entire length of the Gulf of California.
 Edgar likes to put food on the camp table by free-diving with his Hawaiian sling, and is remarkably adept at it.
 He has a gentle way about him, and a delightfully silly sense of humor.
 Edgar’s long-term dream is to run a kayaking and scuba school in Baja.
 He earned his BCU 4-star sea leader award in 2016, after several years of guiding experience.

-Joins Sea Kayak Baja Mexico from a widely-traveled background with NOLS.
+Yuri joins Sea Kayak Baja Mexico from a widely-traveled background with NOLS.
 From New Zealand to Alaska, and of course Mexico, Yuri has led and taught paddlers of various ages.
 Her well-grounded and calm demeanor gives way to a powerful, fun-loving side.
 She may offer to share her morning Greet the Day meditation in the calm of morning, and later you may find her upside down doing handstands on the beach!

 When Sea Kayak Baja Mexico grew to need a second guide, Santiago was the first one Ginni hired.
 Santiago was the first Mexican to achieve the BCU 5-star Sea Leader award.
 He can juggle while standing in a kayak.
 His sense of humor complements his many talents and makes him an internationally popular guide and coach.
 Santiago has moved to Canada, married, and had a son.
 He founded and runs Kayak Latins du Nord with his French-Canadian wife Patricia.
 They offer multi-lingual trips in the whale-rich Saguenay Fjord, and the Mingan Archipelago.
+Through his company, Santiago occasionally brings groups from Canada to join us in Mexico, bringing it back full circle.